antimof/UxPlay/README.md

 make X11 mirror display windows visible to screen-sharing applications such as Zoom, see below).
 5. `make`
-6. `sudo make install`
+6. `sudo make install`    (you can afterwards uninstall with `sudo make uninstall` in the same directory in which this was run)

 _Note that older cmake does not require the final "`.`" to specify the current directory as the source directory, but newer cmake requires it.
 If you intend to modify the code, use a separate "build" directory: replace "cmake  [ ] ." by "mkdir build ; cd build ; cmake [ ] .."; you can then get back to the clean source (with any changes you made) with "cd .. ; rm -rf build"._

-The above script installs the executable file "`uxplay`" to `/usr/local/bin`.
-It can also be found in the build directory after the build processs.
+The above script installs the executable file "`uxplay`" to `/usr/local/bin`, (and installs a manpage and README files) It can also be found in the build directory after the build processs.
 Run uxplay in a terminal window.

 **Note libplist-dev (which must be for libplist version 2.0 or greater) and (for ZOOMFIX) libx11-dev are new dependencies.
 Older distributions may only supply libplist 1.x, which is too old.
 [Installing libplist-dev (with libplist3) from ubuntu 18.04 solves this problem on ubuntu 16.04.]**